AimbotZzz/comp6453-good-team/README.md

   - `demo.mov` — quick interactive demo (correctness, ciphertext-at-rest, runtime comparison with different parameters).
   - `README.md` — detailed explanation of the deterministic implementation, optimizations, and test coverage.
   - Source code and test files.

+（The repository is updated by a single uploader as we complete our work locally to avoid merge conflicts.）